 Some dogs may scratch incessantly due to intense itchiness, but itching may be completely absent in other dogs.

-It is easy to diagnose Cheyletiellosis – by using a flea comb (or even a piece of sticky tape), we can collect some skin flakes and if mites or eggs are found, diagnosis is confirmed.
+It is easy to diagnose Cheyletiellosis – by using a flea comb (or even a piece of sticky tape), we can collect some skin flakes.
+If there are mites or eggs on the skin flakes, then the dog has Cheyletiellosis.

 Treatment of Walking Dandruff

-As the Cheyletiella mites are highly contagious, all pets in the house must be treated to totally eradicate the mites.
+The Cheyletiella mites are highly contagious.
+If you have several pets in the house and one has the mites, you must treat all the pets in order to totally eradicate the mites.

 Conventional treatment involves the use of pyrethrin shampoos and lime-sulfur dips (Lym-Dyp).
-Dips may need to be done weekly for 6 to 8 weeks.
+You need to use the dips on the dog once a week for 6 to 8 weeks.

 Other conventional medicines include some flea control products such as Frontline®, Advantage®, and Revolution®.
-The medicine is topically applied to the dog’s skin every month for at least two months.
+You need to topically apply the medicine to the dog’s skin every month, for at least two months.

 Some veterinarians also suggest using Ivermectin (either given orally or by subcutaneous injection) as a treatment for cheyletiellosis.
-This drug is usually used every 1 to 2 weeks for at least 4 weeks.
+Usually the dog has to take the drug every 1 to 2 weeks for at least 4 weeks.

 If your dog is a Collie or other herding breeds, DO NOT use Ivermectin because it may cause potential toxic effects in these dog breeds.

-Besides treating the infested dog, the home environment has also to be treated to prevent re-infestation.
+Besides treating the infested dog, you also need to treat the home environment to prevent re-infestation.

-The house should be sprayed with a residual insecticide used for killing adult fleas.
-The spraying should be repeated every 2 weeks during the treatment period.
+Spray the house with a residual insecticide used for killing adult fleas.
+Repeat the spraying every 2 weeks during the treatment period.